hpaluch/stm32-lm35-temp/README.md

 > Orphaned configuration.
 No base extension cfg exists for
 > com.st.stm32cube.ide.mcu.gnu.managedbuild.config.exe.debug.1868357600

-It measn that you are using wrong IDE - `SW4STM32` while this project is for more recent `STM32CubeIDE`.
+It means that you are using wrong IDE - `SW4STM32` while this project is for more recent `STM32CubeIDE`.
 To fix this error download and install STM32CubeIDE from https://www.st.com/en/development-tools/stm32cubeide.html